make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [r08ertliu](https://github.com/r08ertliu) for contributing support for New Widetech WPF-15SW5 fan.
 - [banjohb](https://github.com/banjohb) for assisting with support for Curry Smarter 6-Gen roller shutter switch.
 - [KyleStilkey](https://github.com/KyleStilkey) for assisting with support for GHome SW19 fan and light switch.
+- [johnnyaug](https://github.com/johnnyaug) for contributing improvements to Raykube/Gimdow A1 Pro locks.